qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 |moderate| |TY|
 -------------------------------------------------------------------------------

-* Change the appearance of the :guilabel:`Streets` layer again.
+* Change the appearance of the :guilabel:`roads` layer again.

-The roads must be dark gray or black, with a thin yellow outline, and a dashed white line running in the middle to make them resemble a real road.
+The roads must be narrow and mid-gray, with a thin, pale yellow outline.
+Remember that you may need to change the layer rendering order via the :menuselection:`Advanced -> Symbol levels...` dialog.

 .. image:: /static/training_manual/symbology/target_road_symbology.png
    :align: center